Dr. Mark Humphrys

 Machine translation

-Baron und Baronin Willy von Wattenwyl und ihre kinder Yvonne, Gérard und Sigismund geben hiemit tiefbetrübt Nachricht von dem Ableben ihrer innigstgeliebten Mutter, Schwiegermutter, Grossmutter und Urgrossmutter, der hochwohlgeborenen Frau Baronin von Stenksch-Prittag geb.
+Baron und Baronin Willy von Wattenwyl und ihre kinder Yvonne, Gérard und Sigismund geben hiemit tiefbetrübt Nachricht von dem Ableben ihrer innigstgeliebten Mutter, Schwiegermutter, Grossmutter und Urgrossmutter, der hochwohlgeborenen Frau Baronin von Stentzsch-Prittag geb.
 Margaret Livingston-Gibbon, welche am 3.
 Januar 1911 nach kurzem Leiden in ihrem 93.
 Lebensjahre in Schloss Lannach bei Graz gottergeben entschlummerte.

 Die teure Heimgegangene wird nach Graz zur Aufbahrung in der Leichenhalle des Evangelischen Friedhofes überführt, woselbst Donnerstag den 5. d.
 M. um 2 Uhr nachmittags die Einsegnung und hierauf die Bestattung im eigenen Grabe erfolgt.